psemdel/py-trading-bot/docs/installation_guide.md

 It is optional, but you Jupyter to read the Jupyter notebooks.
 Vectorbt is very good to visualize strategies in Jupyter, it would be too bad not to use this possibility.

 # Configuration
-Go in trading_bot/settings.py, set IB settings relative to port (don't forget to open your Api in this software).
+Go in trading_bot/settings.py, set IB settings relative to port (don't forget to open your Api in this software and to uncheck the "read-only" setting).
+Note that TWS and IB Gateway have different ports.

     ## IB configuration